 A digital signage system is dynamic and adaptable, allowing real-time updates, so information is always current, and replaces time-consuming and expensive printing costs.
 Think of every kind of communication an organization might need, and digital signage covers them all.

-Read our white paper for a good overview of digital signage through the four most important topics: Technology, Infrastructure, Content and Ownership.
+If you’re an Experiential Graphic Designer, read our white paper for a good overview of digital signage through the four most important topics: Technology, Infrastructure, Content and Ownership.
 We’ll give you a basic primer, tips on planning a strategy and choosing a system, as well as interactive project ideas.